 The discovery of gold near Ballarat in 1851 led to a dramatic transformation of the small Victorian settlement.

 In little more than a decade it became an aspirational regional city with grand hotels, theatres and galleries.
 Today, Ballarat is famous for its period architecture and rich colonial heritage.
-With a thriving arts scene, great eateries and prized gardens to explore, this destination has plenty to offer visitors — and is easily reached from Melbourne.
+With a thriving arts scene, great eateries and prized gardens to explore, this destination has plenty to offer visitors — and is easily reached by road or rail from Melbourne.

 Enjoy this Ballarat travel guide.

 Average hotel price per room/per night: AUD $120

 Great coffee: Ballarista, Yellow Espresso, Kittelty’s